xankmoney/xank-erc-20-token/README.md

 ## Contract Specification

-XANK (LXANK) is an ERC20 token that is Centrally Minted and Burned and Locked by XANK
+XANK (XANK) is an ERC20 token that is Centrally Minted and Burned and Locked by XANK

 ### ERC20 Token